zavolanlab/htsinfer/README.md

-                        specified value equals or exceeds the number of available records, all records will be processed (default: 0)
+                        specified value equals or exceeds the number of available records, all records will be processed (default: 0) --adapter-designation-min-match-percentage FLOAT
-  --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
+                        minimum percentage of reads that contain a given adapter in order for that adapter sequence to be considered as the resulting sequence --adapter-designation-frequency-ratio FLOAT
+                        the minimum frequency ratio between the first and second most frequent adapter in order for an adapter sequence to be returned as the resulting sequence --adapters FILE       adapter file containing the list of all adapter sequences that neeeds to be searched in the FASTQ files --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
                         logging verbosity level (default: INFO) -h, --help            show this help message and exit